The Easiest 2-Ingredient Rice!

 Should I rinse the rice before cooking?

-It’s always best to rinse the rice before cooking.
-It removes any excess starch which will make the rice clumpy.
+It’s always best to rinse white rice before cooking.
+It removes any excess starch which can make the rice clumpy, instead of fluffy.

 Which coconut milk is best for rice?